 - Removing or modifying a membership agreement restriction;

 - Market making, underwriting or acting as a dealer for the first time; and

-- Adding business activities that require a higher minimum net capital under SEC Rule 15c3-1.
+- Adding business activities that require a higher minimum net capital under SEA Rule 15c3-1.

-Notice to Members 00-73 provides guidance on additional criteria member firms should take into consideration when assessing the materiality of a proposed change.
-These include:
+Notice to Members 00-73 provides guidance on criteria member firms should consider when assessing the materiality of a proposed change.
+These criteria include: